gaspardruan/MMImage-Web/README-EN.md

 ## More

-I use Gist(it's free) to store the image urls.
+- I use Gist(it's free) to store the image urls.
 It will take about 10s-5m to load the images for the first time.
 Then it will be faster.

+- The app doesn't have back buttons.
+You can use the browser's back button or the phone's back gesture (usually swipe from the left side of the screen to the right).